 Angie has a special interest in community theatre and theatre for young adults.
-Bush Telegraph and Travelling Light have been produced in the UK and Calico Young People’s Theatre in New Zealand.
-Several of her plays are featured in two anthologies, Plays for Physical Theatre (Thompson Learning/Dunmore Press, 2005) and Plays for Physical Theatre 11 (Dunmore Press, 2010); Falling and Other Short Plays (Steele Roberts, 2014); Despatch (Steele Roberts 2015)and Before the Birds and The River: Two Plays for Community Theatre(Steele Roberts 2017).
-She has written three large-scale community plays: Despatch (2007) Before The Birds (2009) and The River (2012).
-Despatch won the prestigious ‘The Pen is a Mighty Sword International Playwriting Competition’ and Before the Birds won her Bruce Wrenn Award for Outstanding Contribution to NZ Playwriting’ as well as a Globe Theatre Award for ‘Best New New Zealand Play’, and 'Best Play by a Female Playwright' 2018 Adam NZ Play Award.
+Many of her plays are featured in five anthologies, Plays for Physical Theatre (Thompson Learning/Dunmore Press, 2005); Plays for Physical Theatre 11 (Dunmore Press, 2010); Falling and Other Short Plays (Steele Roberts, 2014); Despatch (Steele Roberts 2015)and Before the Birds and The River: Two Plays for Community Theatre(Steele Roberts 2017).
+She has written three large-scale community plays: Despatch (2007) Before the Birds (2009) and The River (2012).
+Despatch won the prestigious ‘The Pen is a Mighty Sword International Playwriting Competition’ and Before the Birds won her Bruce Wrenn Award for Outstanding Contribution to NZ Playwriting’, a Globe Theatre Award for ‘Best New New Zealand Play’, as well as 'Best Play by a Female Playwright' 2018 Adam NZ Play Award.
 The Politician’s Wife was produced in 2015 and won second prize inthe International New Works of Merit Playwriting Contest (USA 2016).

-Angie has also written award-winning scripts for radio.
+Angie also writes for radio.

 She received the ONZM for services to the arts in 2021.